- Palazzo Grassi

 On the 5th February 2011, academic and local authorities attended the ceremony to name the Hydrobiologic Laboratory in honour of Prof. Umberto D'Ancona, who not only founded it, but was also one of the most brilliant naturalists of the 20th century.

 The larger (450 m2) of the two buildings, making up the Hydrobiologic Laboratory, has always been used for research work; while the other (250 m2), in the past home of the caretaker, is currently a practical guesthouse, accommodating up to 10 persons.
-Guests who do not belong to the University of Padova must take out an insurance cover by filling in this form to be handed in at the Laboratory.
+Visiting scientists and external collaborators should contact technicians of the Hydrobiologic Laboratory.

 The Hydrobiologic Laboratory is an integral part of the Department of Biology of the University of Padova and its supervisor is Dr. Carlotta Mazzoldi.